check-spelling-sandbox/temurin-build/RELEASING.md

 3. Publish packages for different OS

   3.1. **[Mac only]** Once the binaries are available on the website you need to update the Homebrew casks.
-There are 4 casks in total and all but the first one is in the `hombrew-cask-versions` repository.
+There are 4 casks in total and all but the first one is in the `homebrew-cask-versions` repository.
 If you're doing a point release, the format of the version string is 11.0.20.1,1 so the version is always the same as "our" one but with the `+` replaced with a `,`

 - [`temurin`](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/t/temurin.rb) which always serves the latest release version
 - [`temurin8`](https://github.com/Homebrew/homebrew-cask-versions/blob/master/Casks/temurin8.rb)